owulveryck/blog/content/post/cctv-inception-tensorflow.md

 The purpose of the article is to retrain the network in order to give it the ability to categorize (recognize) different kind of flowers.
 I will use exactly the same principle to recognize a class "people".

-I will (re)train the model on a spot instance on AWS (to get it cheap), and download the model to use it locally from a go code.
+I will perform the task on a spot instance on AWS (to get it cheap), and download the model to use it locally from a go code.

 ## Phase 1: recognizing usual people

 To keep it simple, I've created a "class" people with the flowers classes.
-It means that I simple added a directory "people" to my "flowers" for now.
+It means that I simply added a directory "people" to my "flowers" for now.

 ```
 [~/flower_photos]$ ls -lrt